"To foster our community's capacity to care for one another

 The United Way of Central Kane County's policies and objectives are established and monitored by a Governing Board of business and civic leaders who serve voluntarily and without pay.
 A full-time Executive Director provides technical and administrative support to this all-volunteer organization and Governing Board.

-The United Way of Central Kane County's annual planning, fund distribution, marketing and fundraising activities are planned and executed by an organization of volunteers who are broadly representative of the socio-economic composition of the greater St. Charles & Elburn area community.
+The United Way of Central Kane County's annual planning, fund distribution, marketing and fundraising activities are planned and executed by an organization of volunteers who are broadly representative of the socio-economic composition of the Central Kane County.

 What is United Way of Central Kane County?